-Pali Notches Trail is a 0.4 mile lightly trafficked out and back trail located near Honolulu, HI that features a great forest setting.
-The trail is rated as difficult and primarily used for hiking and rock climbing.
+Pali Notches Trail is a 0.5 mile lightly trafficked out and back trail located near Honolulu, HI that features a great forest setting.
+The trail is only recommended for very experienced adventurers and primarily used for hiking and rock climbing.

 Its a short, windy, extreme, and muddy trail that follows a cliff (pali) face up to two notches that supposedly were utilized by King Kamehameha to hold cannons, and to serve as a lookout post.

 If not experienced, really suggest only going to puka.
 Going to puka can be a little scary already because of the wind near the top of the mountain.
 If you know what you are doing, go for it and go past the puka and head a top- would recommend that you wear proper shoes and go with someone.
 Both views are beautiful!

 Trail head was roped off... seems very intense, would need rock climbing equipment at some parts.
 Met a local who said one lady dropped 350 feet recently and one guy was stuck up there for 5 days.
 She said don't go after it rains that's when mudslides and rockslides are most common.
 Didn't chance the trail alone.
 I can only imagine the amazing views from the trail.

 this hike is no joke. and I'm talking the notches, not the puka. the notches in the rain and wind gust are really sketchy. the rope system needs a serious upgrade.
 I've never been the type to shy away from a challenge but due to the conditions and lack of any climbing equipment I stopped after the second notch.
 I always hike alone so that had alot to do with me calling it quits unfortunately. don't go alone unless u have some additional rope and maybe gloves as well. rocks can be very slippery in the rain, and yes many people have died. this trail should not be taken lightly due to you needing some skill and equipment to complete the hike to the chimney. good luck to all that attempt.
 I'll try again soon. bring a friend.